When referencing William & Mary:

 - Examples: Crim Dell, not the Crim Dell, but the Crim Dell bridge (note lower case.)

-- Examples: Department of History, history department, University Communications, Facilities Management, W&M Police, police department
+- Examples: William & Mary Department of History, history department, university communications, William & Mary Facilities Management, W&M Police, police department, university advancement

 Historic Campus: Refers to the section of campus that includes the Wren Building, President’s House and Brafferton.
 Some refer to this area as Ancient Campus, but Historic Campus is preferred.